Information about Home education (useful to print and keep handy).

 FOR ENGLAND ONLY (updated April 2019)

 There is no obligation upon a Home Educating parent to inform the Local Authority of their decision to Home Educate or register with them.
 Nor is there any legal duty to fill in the EHE (Elective Home Education) forms. unfortunately the forms are very often designed with a school type education in mind.
 The parent’s only duty is to write to the school to deregister.
 If the child has never been registered at a school there is no duty to inform the LA (4.1 below).

 Local Authorities have a duty to establish the identities of children not receiving an education (see 4.2 below).
 If a child that has never been to school (under the radar) comes to the attention of the LA it is good practice for an EWO or CME officer to write to the family rather than doorstep them.
 Informing the officer that they are Home Educating should be adequate and the families details should be passed onto the EHE team.
 Home Education is not the remit of EWO/CME and therefore no further discussion is needed.
 The family are not obliged to meet the EWO/CME/EHE nor let them into their home or meet the child.

-Home Education should not be used as a reason to contact Children’s Services (social services) nor should opting not to meet the LA or allow access to the home or child. (section 73 below, and section 6.6, below)
+Home Education should not be used as a reason to contact Children’s Services (social services) nor should opting not to meet the LA or allowing access to the home or child. (section 73 below, and section 6.6, below)

 Home Educated children missing out on the social aspect of childhood is a myth.
 Most Home Educated children are in touch with other local children and attend regular activities.
 Home Educated children’s socialisation is more natural and similar to the way adults socialise than schooled children.